Enable mod_compress to abandon compression when load average is too high

 Note: load average calculations are different on different operating

 systems and different types of system loads, so there is no value that

 can be recommended for one-size-fits-all.

 "Enable mod_compress to abandon compression when load average is too high"

-#1 Updated by origo about 8 years ago
+#1 Updated by origo over 8 years ago

 Simple/proposed patch for adding config option "compress.max-load-avg", and checking "/proc/loadavg" every 10 seconds.